eficode-academy/istio-katas/004-egress-traffic.md

 - Observe the traffic flow with Kiali

 - Create a virtual service with a timeout of 3 seconds

 - Observe the traffic flow with Kiali

+- Modify the the virtual service to route traffic through the common gateway

+> :bulb: The exit point for [httpbin](http://httpbin.org) and needed routes to
+> the `istio-egressgateway` have already been created in the `istio-system`
+> namespace.
+The role based access control (RBAC) in our training environment
+> does **not** permit attendees to create resources in the `istio-system`
+> namespace.

+- Observe the traffic flow with Kiali